La traducción al español se está escribiendo, gracias por su paciencia ...

 The 34th congress is held in 1995 in Lausanne, Switzerland, under the presidency of Dr. Werner Stern.
 0f the 483 reports submitted, 127 are presented in the 7 plenary sessions and 6 round tables, 341 are the posters.
 The participants are 1,598 from 72 countries and many more visit the ApiExpo ‘95 with 96 exhibitors.
 58 are the Member Associations.
 In particular the problems of the varroa’s resistance to chemicals and bee race genetics are addressed.
 A panel discussion on hive products is organised in conjunction with the American Apitherapv Society.

-The General Assembly decides to hold the Centennial Anniversary Congress of Apimondia in Antwerp, Belgium, in 1997, the 36th congress in Vancouver, Canada, in 1999 and the 37th edition of 2001 in Johannesburg, South Africa, the first ever to be held in Africa, thus covering all continents and fulfilling Mr. Ridder van Rappard’s dream of having a real international organisation.
+The General Assembly decides to hold the Centennial Anniversary Congress of Apimondia in Antwerp, Belgium, in 1997, the 36th congress in Vancouver, Canada, in 1999 and the 37th edition of 2001 in Durban, South Africa, the first ever to be held in Africa, thus covering all continents and fulfilling Mr. Ridder van Rappard’s dream of having a real international organisation.

 History of Apimondia congresses – part 2 – Currently underway…